abivilion/Facial-Recognition/README.md

 # Facial-Recognition
-This is repository contains powerful Facial-Recognition model which detect and recognition face of humans only(tested on humans only).
+This repository contains powerful Facial-Recognition model which detect and recognition face of humans only(tested on humans only).

 Stats and Capabilities-
 1. Accuracy: Amount and Quality Data Dependent